Freaked out by debt collection calls? Learn your rights in BC and access tools to help you on your debt journey.

 The law speaks to when a collector can contact you and how they can communicate with you.
 Brush up on your rights in BC.

-Find out how debt affects your credit score and learn some ways you can update or change your credit report.
+Find out how debt affects your credit score and learn how to update or change your credit report.

-If you’re looking for support while paying down debt, there several different options to explore.
+If you’re looking for support while paying down debt, there are several different options to explore.

 If you’re dealing with debt, know there are ways to manage your debts and begin to pay them off.
 Here are four ways to get started.